-Our 17th annual mindfulness retreat will take place at the beautiful College of East Asian Studies in Middletown, CT.
-The theme is Kindfulness, which underscores non-judgmental awareness, lovingkindness, and the present moment.
-Our 3-hour morning retreat includes: basic sitting meditation instruction, conscious breathing, sitting, walking, and voice meditation, guided metta meditation, and noble silence.
+Our 18th annual mindfulness retreat will take place at the beautiful College of East Asian Studies in Middletown, CT.
+Our 3-hour morning retreat includes: basic sitting meditation instruction, conscious breathing, sitting, walking, and noble silence.
+The outstanding meditation teacher, Melissa Lewis, will lead the retreat.
 To learn about what is mindfulness (sati) and its benefits scroll below.

 Retreat Time: from 9 a.m. to 12 p.m.